nas5w/interview-guide/docs/index.md

 ## Supporting this guide

-This resouce is, and will always be, free of charge.
+This resource is, and will always be, free of charge.
 If you'd like to express your support for this work, I would appreciate if you starred the repository on Github:

 <div style="display: flex; gap: 2rem; justify-content: center">